suchapalaver/JosephLivesey/README.md

 # Joseph Livesey
 ## About me

-I recently completed my PhD in anthropology, a culmination of years learning about and living in China, Russia, and Ukraine.
-Now, while continuing to be inspired by those experiences and that training, I want to pursue a career allowing me to continue to learn programming languages.
+I completed my AM at Harvard in 2011 in Russian, East European, and Central Asian Studies, and then my PhD in Sociocultural Anthropology in 2021, a culmination of twenty years learning about and living in China, Russia, and Ukraine, as well as many other travels in East Asia and the Former Soviet Union.
+Now, while continuing to be inspired by those experiences and that training, I am growing into a career allowing me to continue to learn programming languages, including Rust and TypeScript, frameworks, like GraphQl, and the many domains applicable to the work on provenance we do at [BTP](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjv0N21ibb8AhXgElkFHTSGB_gQFnoECAkQAQ&url=https%3A%2F%2Fbtp.works%2Fchronicle&usg=AOvVaw2xlEdks9bxo7xQhhw8OOKj) with [Chronicle](https://medium.com/btpworks/introducing-chronicle-blockchain-backed-provenance-2ee352f718fa).

 ### programming

 When I finished my PhD I wanted to try something different.
 A friend suggested trying using Linux and learning a programming language or two.
 I'd never thought how similar studying languages, like Chinese and Ukrainian, could be to learning programming languages like Python and Rust.
 I found the same kind of passion again that got me started with Chinese and Russian twenty years ago.
 Now I just want to keep learning.

-### git
+### `git`

-I only read CBEAMS's ["How to Write a Git Commit Message"](https://cbea.ms/git-commit/) for the first time around Feb/March 2022!

-Lately, in my [`newsletter`](https://github.com/suchapalaver/newsletter) repository I've been meticulously working through [Luca Palmieri](https://github.com/LukeMathWalker)'s [Zero To Production In Rust](https://www.zero2prod.com/), and I'm looking forward to implementing my `grusterylist` CLI app as an async web app with proper logging and testing.

-[`krust`](https://github.com/suchapalaver/krust) and [`grusterylist`](https://github.com/suchapalaver/grusterylist) are my first two programs in Rust that I'm continuing to work on.
+[`krust`](https://github.com/suchapalaver/krust) and [`grusterylist`](https://github.com/suchapalaver/grusterylist) are my first two programs in Rust that I'm continuing to work on, applying what I learn at work as I go.

 My bioinformatician friend Erik who mentored me into starting to code suggested learning to write a k-mer counter as a good first project to learn Python. [`fastas2kmers`](https://github.com/suchapalaver/fastas2kmers) is that very rough first attempt. [`krust`](https://github.com/suchapalaver/krust) was the first program I wrote in Rust, using [`rayon`](https://crates.io/crates/rayon) to count k-mers in parallel.